callchain/calld/src/call/app/misc/README.md

 ## Consensus

-The Ripple consensus algorithm allows distributed participants to arrive at the same answer for yes/no questions.
+The Call consensus algorithm allows distributed participants to arrive at the same answer for yes/no questions.
 The canonical case for consensus is whether or not a particular transaction is included in the ledger.
 Fees present a more difficult challenge, since the decision on the new fee is not